 There is no single proper presentation for the CV, so it is up to you to choose a presentation style that is sufficiently clear and works best in your particular situation.
 A carefully customized CV is the cornerstone of the job search.
 This is why careful CV writing is very important.
 So take your time when you work on the CV.

-Below, career experts from the Union of Professional Engineers have listed the best tips for how to highlight your expertise to an employer.
+The Union’s Career Specialist have listed the best tips for how to highlight your expertise to an employer.

 What are the most important aspects of your knowledge, training, and experience related to the job you are applying for?